-SPSI greatly respects the information you share with us.
+SPSI respects the information you share with us.
 Conversations and information you share with SPSI are privileged and protected by law.
-Conversations with your treatment team are not subject to recording either by yourself or your treatment team member.
 Your information will not usually be shared with anyone.
-However, there are some times when this is not true.
+However, there are sometimes when this is not true.
 One is in professional supervision or consultation that allows us to give you quality, professional service.
 Any professionals with whom information is shared must keep your information confidential.
 We must also share information if you are a danger to yourself or others, about to commit a crime, or if it is believed a child or vulnerable adult is being abused or neglected.
 In these cases, the law says that confidentiality cannot be kept.
 Confidentiality may also be limited in some settings, such as court proceedings.
-If you have any questions or concerns about confidentiality, please bring them up to your therapist.
+If you have any questions or concerns about confidentiality, please bring them up to your treatment team.

 SPSI generally gives your insurance company only a statement of our charges, dates you were treated, and psychiatric diagnosis.
 Sometimes the insurance company asks for more details, such as symptoms, progress, and treatment methods.
 This information is likely to go into your permanent medical records.
 In general, this will have no negative effect.
-However, if you are concerned about this, please bring it up for discussion with your therapist.
+However, if you are concerned about this, please bring it up for discussion with your treatment team.